ffund/tcp-ip-essentials/lab-stp/stp-broadcast.md

 We will bring up one bridge at a time, with "bridge-1" last so that there is no loop in the network until the end.

-For this sectionm, you will need one SSH session on each bridge, and _two_ SSH sessions on the "romeo" host.
+For this section, you will need one SSH session on each bridge, and _two_ SSH sessions on the "romeo" host.

 In one session the "romeo" host, run